EBay1992/Parallel_Testing_Database/README.md

 # Parallel_Testing_Database

-Testing postgres database using "JEST" test runner on parralel mode
+A pretty simple migration and api just to Testing postgres database using "JEST" test runner on parralel mode